nbedos/cistern/man.md

 # GitLab API token (optional, string)
 #
 # Note: GitLab prevents access to pipeline jobs for
-# unauthenticated users meaning if you wish to use citop
+# unauthenticated users meaning if you wish to use cistern
 # to view GitLab pipelines you will have to provide
 # appropriate credentials.
 This is true even for pipelines
 # of public repositories.